Acadia Healthcare (ACHC) Q2 2017 Results - Earnings Call Transcript

 Joey A. Jacobs - Acadia Healthcare Co., Inc.

-And I have no intentions of doing that.
-Now, I can't say that Montana might be using it, but 99% of our facilities are not using that.
+And have no intentions of doing that.
+Now, I can't say that Butte, Montana might be using it, but 99% of our facilities are not using that.

 Charles Edward Haff - Craig-Hallum Capital Group LLC